maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries2.md

 ## 2. Partial Auto-correlation

-The partial auto-correlation function (PACF) gives the partial correlation of a stationary time series with its own lagged values, regressed the values of the time series at all shorter lags.
+The partial autocorrelation function (PACF) gives the partial correlation of a stationary time series with its own lagged values, regressed the values of the time series at all shorter lags.
 It is a regression of the series against its past lags.

 How can we correct auto-correlation ?
 Take for example :